jrsalata/jrsalata.github.io/content/honors/showcase1.md

 ## Map Reflection

 Overall, I think that my overall goals and path have not significantly changed over the past few years.
-I was able to find real world experience opportunities where I gained new profesional skills and expanded my technical abilities.
+I was able to find real world experience opportunities where I gained new professional skills and expanded my technical abilities.

 I think the biggest change in this map - outside of the additional details and context - is my direction.
 I knew I wanted to build software and solve problems.
 I just wasn't sure the best way to do that.
-I think my expereince at Resultant helped me understand how impactful going into the consulting field can be.
+I think my experience at Resultant helped me understand how impactful going into the consulting field can be.
 I can have the opportunity to work with multiple clients and gain experience with multiple different technologies.

 Its easy to look at all of the growth I still need to accomplish.
 I do not know what I do not know about so many different fields.
 But this map allows me to see all of the progress I have made and how further I am compared to when I started.